United Arab Emirates: History

 Oil is discovered, leading to great wealth and prosperity in the country.

-After independence from Britain, Abu Dhabi, Ajman, Dubai, Fujayrah, Sharjah, and Umm al-Qaywayn come together to form the United Arab Emirates (U.A.E.).
+After the British-Trucial Sheikhdoms treaty expired, Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, and Umm al-Quwain come together to form the United Arab Emirates (U.A.E.).

 The U.A.E. joins the Arab League.

 The U.A.E. becomes a founding member of the Gulf Cooperation Council.